SchlossLab/severe-CDI/paper/paper.md

 of the held-out test sets, indicating that the models are neither overfit nor underfit ([Figure 2](#fig-performance) A).
-As measured by AUROC on the held-out test sets, models predicting pragmatic severity performed best with a median AUROC of 0.69, and this was significantly different from that of the other definitions on the full datasets (P \< 0.05).
-Models predicting IDSA, all-cause, and attributable severity performed similarly with median test set AUROCs of 0.61, 0.63, and 0.61 respectively.
+As measured by AUROC on the held-out test sets, models predicting pragmatic severity performed best with a median AUROC of 0.6864548, and this was significantly different from that of the other definitions on the full datasets (P \< 0.05).
+Models predicting IDSA, all-cause, and attributable severity performed similarly with median test set AUROCs of 0.6083018, 0.6320927, and 0.6143478 respectively.
 The test set AUROCs were not significantly different (P \> 0.05) for attributable and IDSA nor for attributable and all-cause, but the IDSA and all-cause AUROCs were significantly different from each other (P \< 0.05).
 We plotted the receiver-operator characteristic curve and found that the pragmatic severity models outperformed the others at all specificity values ([Figure 2](#fig-performance) B).
-A prior study trained a logistic regression model on whole Electronic Health Record data extracted on the day of CDI diagnosis to predict attributable severity, yielding an AUROC of 0.69 (Li et al. 2019).
+For comparison, a prior study trained a logistic regression model on whole Electronic Health Record data extracted on the day of CDI diagnosis to predict attributable severity, yielding an AUROC of 0.69 (Li et al. 2019).
 While our OTU-based attributable severity model did not meet this performance, the OTU-based pragmatic severity model performed just as well as the EHR-based model in terms of AUROC.

-The test set median AUBPRCs from the full datasets followed a similar pattern as the test set AUROCs with 0.60 for IDSA severity, 0.67 for all-cause severity, 0.66 for attributable severity, and 0.75 for pragmatic severity.
+The test set median AUBPRCs from the full datasets followed a similar pattern as the test set AUROCs with 0.595164 for IDSA severity, 0.6687631 for all-cause severity, 0.6584436 for attributable severity, and 0.7466801 for pragmatic severity.
 The AUBPRCs were significantly different from each other (P \< 0.05) for each pair of severity definitions except for attributable vs all-cause.
 We plotted the balanced precision-recall curve and found that the IDSA definition outperformed all other models at very low recall values, but the others outperform IDSA at all other points of the curve ([Figure 2](#fig-performance) C).
 The 95% confidence intervals overlapped the baseline AUROC and AUBPRC for the attributable severity models, while all others did not overlap the baseline.

 While it is advantageous to use as much data as available to train the best models possible, comparing performances of models trained on